mikapm/pyROXSI/roxsi_pyfuns/preprocess/README.md

 * `ampcorr2ds()`: As above, but for beam velocity amplitude and correlation arrays.

 * `loaddata_vel()`: Main data reader function for both AST, pressure and velocities.
 Input flags for e.g. QC; see docstring for detailed instructions.
+Also converts velocities from beam coordinates to East, North, Up components using the heading, pitch and roll time series (see the `beam2enu()` function in [../coordinate_transforms.py](../coordinate_transforms.py)).

 * `despike_GN02()`: Velocity despiking scheme following Goring and Nikora (2002).
 By default not used for ADCP data, only ADV data (see [vector_preprocess.py](vector_preprocess.py)).
 To use, set `despike_vel=True` in the `loaddata_vel()` function.
 Despikes velocity timeseries for each depth bin separately.